-Alexandria and the War of 1812: From the Collection
+The War of 1812: Objects from the Collection

 This Carronade was apparently used in Alexandria on an American gunboat during the War of 1812.
 It was recovered from the muddy shoreline in the vicinity of where Hunting Creek and the Potomac River converge, and is believed to have been scuttled by Americans in 1814 when British forces seized Alexandria.